Workers’ Compensation Claim Audit and Loss Control Services FAQs

 - Set up a safety program or improve the one you have with the goal of eliminating workers’ comp claims

-- Contact Chernoff Diamond, an independent consultation firm, to perform a workers’ comp claim audit.
+- Contact Chernoff Diamond, an independent consulting firm, to perform a workers’ comp claim audit.

 WHAT ARE RISK PROFESSIONALS LOOKING FOR WHEN CONDUCTING A WORKERS’ COMPENSATION CLAIM AUDIT?